-Table 5-15, Typical Development Fees shows permit fees for single-family and multifamily prototype developments.
+Table 5-19, Typical Development Fees shows permit fees for single-family and multifamily prototype developments as a percentage of projects' total costs, including the cost of construction.
 Construction costs for a prototypical single-family home are approximately \$167 per square foot.
 This is based on costs calculated using the International Code Council Building Valuation Data for February 2023.
 The hypothetical unit is a single 2,600-square-foot, 4-bedroom, 2-bathroom single-family home.
 Estimated total construction costs for such a home in Soledad are \$434,200.
 Costs for prototypical multifamily construction are approximately \$150 per square foot.
 Based on costs calculated for 10 units in one building in Soledad, at an average unit size of 750 square feet per unit, the estimated total construction costs for each multifamily unit are \$112,500, with a total construction cost for the building of \$1,125,000.
 These construction costs do not include the costs of buying land or providing off-street parking.
+As shown in Table 5-15, fees are a high proportion of the total cost of development in these prototypical scenarios.
+Per Program 5.1.6, the City will conduct a more thorough study of construction costs and the fees charged by comparable cities in the region.
+The City will re-evaluate its current fee structure and right size the fees based on various housing types and sizes.
+Smaller and more affordable housing unit types will be assessed lower development impact fees than large single-family homes commensurate with actual impacts.
+In addition, if the City finds that its fees are higher (as a proportion of the total cost of developments) than comparable cities, the City will revise the amounts of development fees to reduce the cost.